c12i/quick-push/README.md

 ```sh
 qpush "<your commit message>"
 ```
 Without commit message.
-Timestamp will be default commit message in this case
+Timestamp will be the default commit message.
+(Use in projects where commit messages are not a priority)
 ```sh
 qpush
 ```